LeWIS - Let's Write Intricate Simulators!

 LeWIS - Let’s Write Intricate Simulators.

 Lewis is a Python framework for simulating hardware devices.
-It is compatible with both Python 2.7+ and 3.4+.
+It is compatible with Python 3.6 or higher.

-Lewis can be installed via pip, or using a prepackaged Docker image that includes all dependencies.
-See relevant usage sections for details.
+Lewis can be installed via pip or ran from source.
+See relevant usage sections at ReadTheDocs for more details.

 Lewis was previously named “Plankton” but, due to a package with the same name on PyPI, we decided to rename the project.